interactive-fiction-class/interactive-fiction-class.github.io/homeworks/generating-descriptions/generating-descriptions.md

 ## Fine-Tuning

 Next, we'll take a look at how to [fine-tune the OpenAI models](https://beta.openai.com/docs/guides/fine-tuning) to perform a specific task.
-You can should few-shot learning when you a few dozen training example, and you can use tuning when you have several hundred examples.
+You can use few-shot learning when you a few dozen training example, and you can use tuning when you have several hundred examples.
 When we have a few training hundred examples, then it's not possible to fit them all into a prompt, since GPT3 has a limit of 2048 tokens in the prompt.

 For your homework, you'll fine-tune GPT-3 to generate different parts of text adventure games.
 Specifically we'll train GPT-3 to
 1. Generate description of locations